EasyJet: Business strategy

 EasyJet, like Ryanair, uses a business model pioneered by Southwest Airlines.
 Both airlines have adapted this model for the European market through further cost-cutting measures, such as not selling connecting flights or providing complimentary snacks on board.
 The key points of this business model are high aircraft utilisation, quick turnaround times, charging for extras (such as priority boarding, holding baggage, and food) and keeping operating costs low.
-One main difference EasyJet and Ryanair have from Southwest is they both fly a young fleet of aircraft.
-Southwest has an average fleet age of 11.9 years whereas Ryanair's and EasyJet's average fleet ages are just a little over six years each.

 Initially, EasyJet's employment strategy was to maintain control with minimal union involvement.
 During the 2000s, the airline adopted a different approach, deciding to make accommodations for unions.

 Originally, EasyJet did not allocate seats so passengers took any available seats, with the option to pay for "Speedy Boarding", which allowed them to be first onto the aircraft.
 Since 2012, all passengers are allocated numbered seats before boarding commences, as it was found that this does not slow down boarding times and could earn more revenue than Speedy Boarding.
-Passengers can pay an additional fee for certain seats such as the front few rows and overwing seats (which have extra legroom).
+Passengers can receive randomly allocated seats for no charge or pay an additional fee to select specific seats.
+More desirable seats, such as the front few rows and overwing exit row seats (which have extra legroom) cost more to reserve than other seats.

-Financial performance
+Business trends

-Since the start of the COVID-19 pandemic until August 2020, EasyJet raised over £2.4 billion in new finance.
+Between the start of the COVID-19 pandemic and August 2020, EasyJet raised over £2.4 billion in new finance.
 Out of the sum, £600 million came from the Covid Corporate Financing Facility provided by the UK government and over £400 million was raised from the placement of shares.
 In November 2020, EasyJet announced that, due to the pandemic and the lockdowns in many countries, it would scale back its reduced flying schedule to no more than 20 per cent of capacity.
 It also announced its first annual loss during the 25-year history of the company.

+The key trends for the EasyJet Group are (as of the financial year ending 30 September):